JLEspinel/A-Third-Tine/_posts/2018-1-15-Computational-Limits.md

 So, we've found two hard limits to concentrate on if we want to find where your lucid dream could "break":
 	1.

-We know, however, that dreams don't happen in real time.
-When you're